Tapha/vue3-dynamic-tabs/README.md

 ### Vue 3 Dynamic Tabs allows you to:

-- Set content of tabs to be whatever you want, using vue 3 teleport.
+- Set content of tabs to be whatever you want.
 - Set tab buttons to be wherever you want.
 - Style tabs to look however you want.